jimpea/github_tutorial/README.md

 # README

-A simple demonstration that describes the distinction between GIT and GitHub, how to use Git and how to syncronise a github repository with the local repository.
+A simple demonstration that describes the distinction between GIT and GitHub, how to use Git and how to synchronise a github repository with the local repository.